UCIDataScienceInitiative/IDA-with-R/README.md

 # Description
 This course provides a brief introduction to the fundamentals of the R language and focuses on its use for data analysis--including exploratory data analysis, linear and logistic regression, variable selection, model diagnostics, and prediction.

-Please download and install R and RStudio before coming to class (see the [Pre-Workshop Instructions](#Instructions) for more details).
+Please follow the [Pre-Workshop Instructions](#Instructions) prior to coming to the workshop.

 # Syllabus